Wichita Lineman: Structure

 The song contains two verses, each divided into two parts.
-The first part is in the key of F major, while the second is written in D major.
+The first part is in the key of F major, while the second is in D major.
 D represents the relative minor key to F, so a D minor (as opposed to major) section would be expected.
 The fact that it is nevertheless set in D major is argued to contribute to the unique and appealing character of the song.